 2.)
 Install Panel #2.

 3.)
-Continue process until entire wall mural has adhered to your wall.
+Continue the process until the entire wall mural has adhered to your wall.

 - Finding a way to fake working out.